ryanslikesocool/Mecanim2Texture/README.md

 - Set `Bake All` if you want to bake all animations into a Texture2DArray.
 Jump to Bake All if you enable this.
 - Set the `FPS Capture` based on how you exported the animation from your tool of choice.
 30 or 60 is recommended for animation export
 - Select the `Clip to Bake`
+- Set the `Bake Scale` to how large you want your baked animation to be, compared to the original size
+- Set `Min Capture Frame` and `Max Capture Frame` to determine the range of frames to be baked into the texture
 - Review details
     - `Animations`: How many animations will be baked.
 This is always 1 unless you bake all animations
-    - Frames to bake: How many frames will be baked, based on `FPS Capture` and duration of `Clip to Bake`
+    - Frames to bake: How many frames will be baked, based on `FPS Capture`, `Min Capture Frame`, `Max Capture Frame`, and the duration of `Clip to Bake`
     - Pixels to fill: How many pixels in the final texture will be filled, based on `Frames to bake` and the mesh's vertex count
     - Result texture size: The minimum power of 2 size that can fit all of the `Pixels to fill`.
     - Estimated bake time: How long the bake is estimated to take